Msdl1610/Restaurant-Rating-Predictions-and-Recommendations-system/README.md

-# Restaurant Rating and recommendations System
+# Restaurant Rating Prediction and recommendations System
 # Cognifyz-Internship-Projects

 This repository showcases the tasks completed during my **Machinee learning at Cognifyz Technologies**.
 Each task focuses on a specific real-world problem using data analysis and machine learning.